hasgeek/androidcamp/README.md

 AndroidCamp.in
 ==============

-website for android camp.
+talk proposal website for androidcamp.

 TODO
 -----

-* Add comment to list when POST is successful
+* Add roles and permissions to edit content (proposals and comments)
-* Style pages
+* Fix datetime in comments in talks#show
-* Populate recent comments block
+* Style or change recent activity block (in talks/talk_list.haml)

-* Add voting buttons (remote to Votes controller)
+and some styling everywhere else on the site